nus-cs2103-AY2021S2/tp/docs/team/mrweikiat.md

         * Ensuring that we document our challenges and diffculties properly.

 ## Contributions to team-based tasks
-* Refactored person classes in the Person package
+* Refactored person classes in the Person package, refactored storage classes, refactor tag classes.
-* Refactored Storage classes
-* Refactor Tag class
-* Worked on Comparator class
-* Worked on Sorting class
-* Worked on Command class
+* Worked on Comparator class, sorting class, Tag class, Command class, Parser class
 * Worked on resolving Ui bugs after practical dry runs
 * Helped to standardize UG and DG
 * Wrote test cases when possible